si13b/contentcommandable/README.md

 No, not yet.
 It needs;

 * Thorough testing;
+	* Dog-fooding -- use in an actual editor or text input implementation
 	* Cross-browser (iOS, Android, Safari, IE11, Edge, FF, Chrome)
 	* Internationalisation and alternative keyboards
 	* Documented test cases